Will landlord insurance cover your small business?

 As you could probably guess, landlord’s insurance refers to property insurance for people who rent space they own to tenants.
 A typical landlord’s insurance policy will protect your landlord’s property from damage due to incidents such as:

 Note that most landlord’s policies only protect the landlord’s property from these perils – not the tenant’s property.
 This means that the policy may replace the building’s roof after a tornado, but it will not replace all your flooded office equipment.

-Many landlord Property policies also limit the coverage for damage that is…
+Many landlord property policies also limit coverage for damage that is:

-- The “fault” of the landlord.
-E.g., if faulty electrical wiring caused a fire.
+- The “fault” of the landlord, such as faulty electrical wiring that causes a fire

-- Caused by an outside force.
-E.g., one of the natural disasters listed above.
+- Caused by an outside force, such as one of the natural disasters listed above

 Your renter’s insurance policy should be designed to cover everything that your landlord’s policy doesn’t cover.
 Your landlord’s coverage should be outlined in your lease before you sign it.

 Never enter a lease agreement without fully understanding your landlord’s insurance policy.
 Otherwise, you won’t know how much – or how little – business insurance you need to carry.